Skip to content

 The Ryerson Lake Association

-The Lake Association consists of residents that own properties around the lake, which includes Camp Echo.
-Your $30 per year dues pay to maintain the boat launch, stock fish, half of the cost of the July 4th fireworks (the other half by Camp Echo) and this website.
+The Lake Association members are residents who own properties around the lake, including Camp Echo.
+The Association maintains the boat launch, stocks fish, assists with the cost of the 4th of July fireworks display, and registers this website.

-Everyone on the lake benefits from what the association does, so please encourage your neighbors to join.
+Everyone on the lake benefits from what the Association does, so please encourage your neighbors to join!
+Contact the Ryerson Lake Association Board to learn more!

-Association members are encouraged to post photographs, lost and found and calendar events on our website.
+Association members are encouraged to post photographs and calendar events in our Facebook group:

 Sherman Township Long/Ryerson Lake Bylaws